cvilsmeier/sqinn/binary_protocol.md

 Functions
 ------------------------------------------------------------------------------

-This section lists all function codes understood by sqinn, with arguments and return values.
+This section lists all functions understood by sqinn, with arguments and return values.
 The numerical values of all function codes and value types are enumerated in `src/handler.h`.
 For a better understanding of the provided functions, we recommend reading SQLite's Introduction to its C/C++ interface: